 What makes a successful tutor?

 Listening to the student to see where gaps in technique and knowledge are.
-Encouraging self-confidence and letting the student see that they know more that they thought.
-Tutors should always encourage students to speak for themselves and develop an argument, because learning to get a point across and use your knowledge to present an argument is crucial.
+Encouraging self-confidence and letting the student see that they know more than they thought.
+Tutors should always encourage students to speak for themselves and develop an argument because learning to get a point across and use your knowledge to present an argument is crucial.